 The initial outbreak in Wuhan spread rapidly, affecting other parts of China.
 Cases were soon detected in several other countries.
 Outbreaks and clusters of the disease have since been observed in Asia, Europe, Australia, Africa and the Americas.

 For a quick overview, please refer to the following pages:

 - Latest situation update, epidemiological curve and global distribution

-- See a dashboard with the latest available data
+- Situation dashboard: latest available data

-- See the current risk assessment
+- Current risk assessment

 The COVID-19 pandemic is rapidly evolving, and outbreak investigations are ongoing.
 ECDC is closely monitoring this outbreak, providing risk assessments, public health guidance, and advice on response activities to EU Member States and the EU Commission.